zwilliam12/rx-pharmacy-locator/README.md

         java com.company.PharmacyLocator patientLatitude patientLongitude absolutePharmaciesCsv

    where patientLatitude and patientLongitude are the latitude and longitude of the patient and absolutePharmaciesCsv is the absolute pathname of the csv file containing all          pharmacies.
 4. The program will output the resulting closest pharmacy to the command prompt, and additionally will create a html file in the base level of the project, called htmlOutput.html.
-This file can be opened in a web browser for viewing.
+This file can be opened in a web browser for viewing and contains a google map with the patient and chosen pharmacy location.